 Mirador (550 meters, .3 miles)

 The platform on top is falling apart a little so I don’t recommend going up there.
 But you can still get a nice view from the 1st platform.

 Laguna Azul (Blue Lagoon, 200 meters, .1 miles)

-The Laguna Azul, or blue lagoon is 700 meters (200 meters from the mirador) from the intersection.
+The Laguna Azul, or blue lagoon is the next stop.
 You can really see how blue it truly gets at this point!

 50 meters past the laguna azul are the bubbling thermal springs.